Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 The province has also lowered the minimum age for the Oxford-AstraZeneca vaccine to 40 from 55.

-Alberta has said it is extending the time between the first dose and the second to four months.
+Alberta has said it is extending the time between the first dose and the second to four months -- although officials said Thursday some cancer patients will be able to book a second dose 21 to 28 days after their first.

 Health Minister Tyler Shandro has said the province expects to offer all Albertans 18 and over a first dose of vaccine by the end of June.